Please use the search box above or see below for common questions. If we still haven't answered your question, please Contact Us.

 A: Absolutely.
-Anyone can purchase tickets for iV: The Ivy League Vegan Conference.
+Anyone can purchase tickets for Ivy League Future of Food Conference.
 At this time, we cannot offer admission to attendees under the age of 10.
 Attendees aged 10 to 13 must be accompanied by an adult (and must have their own tickets).
 Attendees aged 14 and up may register and attend the conference independently.

 Q: If I decide that I don't like the announced or final roster of speakers/panelists for any reason, may I get a refund?

 A: No. If you believe that there is a moderate to high probability that you will not like the speakers that will be/have been announced for the Ivy League Future of Food Conference, we recommend that you wait to purchase your ticket after all or the majority of the speaker announcements have been made.
 However, please keep in mind that there is always a possibility that any given speaker or panelist may not able to make it to the conference at the last-minute.
 As such, we can guarantee that we will attempt to produce a speaker/panelist roster similar to that of recent years' conferences, which means that there will be vegan and non-vegan identified speakers, panelists, and sponsors who are all invested in promoting discourse around plant-based diets and bioethics in academia and the professional world.
 If the presence of non-vegans on the stage, behind the scenes, or in the audience bothers you, then we recommend that you explore other conference options that better fit your needs.

 A: We request business casual from all attendees.

 Q: How do I get to the conference?

 A: Directions to the University of Pennsylvania campus along with detailed directions to campus buildings will be posted closer to the conference date on this FAQ page.

 Q: Do I have to be vegan to attend?
 I'm generally interested in the idea of veganism and want to explore it further.